If you wrangle a handful of devices and need extra security software1, Norton Security Premium from Symantec will help.

 Norton Security Premium does a fine job minding the security gaps on your behalf.
 There are cheaper alternatives but I’ve yet to see one as polished.

-Symantec has a wealth of experience building security products for non-experts to use.
+Symantec has experience building security products for non-experts to use.
 That alone is a reason for everyday users to buy.
 It also makes Security Premium a good option to put on workplace computers.

 - Not everyone does.
 Read Staying safe online is about more than buying security. ↩︎